Belarus

 - Digital Presence

-- Belarus has a growing digital presence, with increasing internet access and social media use.
+- Belarus has a growing digital presence, with active participation in online forums, social media platforms, and digital content creation.

 - Globalization Effects